Dekqer/osticket-prereqs/README.md

 <img src="https://i.imgur.com/CfitwNr.png" height="80%" width="80%" alt="osticket to root file"/>
 </p>
 <p>
-After Fulfilling the prerequisties, download the osTicket software and click on the zipfile, extract and copy the upload folder to c:\inetpub\wwwroot, and rename it osTicket.
-You would then reload IIS and go to sites, to the default, and you will find OsTicket.
+After you have finished installing the pre-reqs, download osTicket v1.15.8 from the Installation Files Folder.
+Extract and copy the "upload" folder to c:\inetpub\wwwroot, and rename it "upload" to "osTicket".
+Reload IIS (Open IIS, Stop and Start the server)

 </p>
 <br />